Midigan195/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 2 - Print all letters of the alphabet
 3 - Print alphabet with exclusions
 4 - Print in hexadecimal format
+5 - Print numbers from 0 to 99